jamilr/fashionScraper/README.md

 # Fashion Products Scraper

-Fashion Products Scraper is a standalone module for scraping fashionn products data from the fashion retailers' web-sites.
-It is written in Java 7.
+Fashion Products Scraper is a standalone module for scraping fashion products metadata from the fashion retailers' web-sites.
+Written in Java 7 with an integration of Spring dependency injection, and Jsoup HTML documents parser.

-# The Project Road Map - 2015 - 2016
+# The Project Road Map - 2015

 1. Enabling full-text search with ElasticSearch integration
-2. Enhancing search using fashion features (e.g. "coats with leather strap") using Natural Language Processing
+2. Enhancing search using fashion features (e.g. "coats with leather strap") using natural language
-3. Fashion product tagging by introducing SVM-based classification
+3. Fashion product auto-tagging by introducing SVM-based classification

 # Supported List of Product Categories